Kiranjith83/SA/SA.md

 - The connection is not encrypted.
 - Direct connect is a one piece of physical cable and it is not highly available.
   - Provision additional Direct connect or VPN connection for high availability.
+- One of the usecase: financial or trading application that needs low and consistent latency.

 ## When and where to choose Direct Connect
-- High throughputs
+- High throughputs.
-- Consistent performance and low latency
+- Consistent performance and low latency.
-- Large amount of data - (Cheaper than VPN if its high vol)
+- Large amount of data - (Cheaper than VPN if its high vol).
 - No contention with existing internet connection.